-- 1. All Chassis fans are turning, and all eight LEDs are green. - 2.
+- 1. All chassis fans are turning, and all eight LEDs are Green. - 2.
 The AC and DC power OK LEDs on the external power supply are on. - 3.
-The green Power OK LEDs on the crosspoint cards are on. - 4.
-No red LEDs are present on the I/O cards. - 5.
-The large green LED on the Frame Communication module is on.
+The Green Power OK LEDs on the crosspoint cards are on. - 4.
+No Red LEDs are present on the I/O cards. - 5.
+The large Green LED on the Frame Communication module is on.

-If one of more of the indicators are not present, remove power and re-check the connections.
-If the problem persists, contact customer service.
+If one or more of the indicators is not present, remove power and re-check the connections.
+If the problem persists, contact Customer Service (information on page 10).